 Matthew Phiong and Koekoe Loo shared a big dream: They wanted to start their own business, and they wanted it to be all about cats.

 Since they knew the Internet is made of cats, they presented a proposal for their feline-focused venture at Start-Up Chile 2012, a government-funded program to attract world-class entrepreneurs in the early stages of their development, in hopes that they will start their business in Chile.
-The team got the go-ahead to pitch their idea in September.
-Their contract with Startup Chile expired in July 2012, but I guess they got what they needed: Catmoji went live on December 24, 2012.
+The team got the go-ahead to pitch their idea in September, and I guess they got what they needed: Catmoji went live on December 24, 2012.

 The site is so cat-focused, in fact, that each user in the “catmunity” creates a catvatar rather than an avatar, partly to show what kind of cat you are and what kind of cat you like best.